 Lives and works in Berlin and Amsterdam

-Throughout her artistic practice, Yael Bartana has dealt with the imagery of identity and the politics of memory.
-With her point of departure being the national consciousness propagated by her native Israel, Bartana has become fascinated by the ceremonies, public rituals and social diversions that exist to reaffirm collective identities across different nation states.
-Her recent work Bury Our Weapons, Not Our Bodies! which took the form of a military funeral throughout the streets of the birthplace of American democracy represents one of many examples of such fascination.
+The imagery of identity and the politics of memory are the themes which form the core of Yael Bartana's artistic practice.
+With her point of departure being the national consciousness propagated by her native Israel, the artist explores the ceremonies, public rituals and social diversions that exist to reaffirm collective identities across different nation states.

 Constantly seeking to create alternative fictional realities in commentary to existing narratives, Yael Bartana stages speculative situations and introduces fictive moments and futures in her works.
 Though known for her films and collective performances, the artist works across many various media, including sculpture, light ojects, installation and photography.